endqwerty/cube3-frontend/README.md

 * `ng e2e`
 * `ng lint`

+### CI

+All CI commands should be npm scripts.
+CI commands in CircleCI's config.yml should not include params or args.
+All params or args should be in npm scipts that are prepended with `ci-` All devs should be able to validate exactly how tests are executed on CI by looking for npm scripts that start with `ci-` Be aware that setup and configs are often still in CircleCI's `.circleci/config.yml` file.
+CircleCI config should be designed to make use of CircleCI's caching as much as reasonable to speed up tests and ensure build speed.

 ## Angular CLI Help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).